Agriculture in Wales: Post-Roman

 In 1801, the population of Wales was 587 thousand, and most of these would have been living in rural areas and employed in agriculture.
 By 1911, the population had swelled to 2.4 million, more than half of whom lived in Glamorgan and Monmouthshire, where they were employed in mining, steel and other industries.
 There was a shift away from the land with many dwellers in the rural west emigrating in the 1830s and 1840s and migrating to the cities in the second half of the nineteenth century.
 By 1911, agriculture was a minor industry in Glamorgan, and migrant labour from England was needed to help get in the harvest.
 Rural craftsmen were also lost and their supply was replenished from depressed areas of southwestern England and by mass immigration from Ireland.

 Much of the land was in the possession of large landowners and let out to tenant farmers in holdings of less than 100 acres, often with buildings in a poor state of repair.
 Tenants were too poor to pay higher rents so landowners were loath to make improvements such as land drainage.

 In 1914, there were 2258000 acre acres of permanent grassland and 340000 acre of corn in Wales.
 There were 86,000 horses used for agricultural purposes, 807,000 head of cattle, 237,000 pigs and 3,818,000 sheep.

 In As of 2014, in Wales there were 1,048,000 hectares under permanent grass, a further 437,000 hectares were rough grassland, 87,000 hectares were woodland and 239,000 hectares were arable land (including temporary grassland).
 The number of horses for agricultural purposes are not mentioned in the statistics, but there were 290,000 dairy cows, 214,000 other cattle, 28,400 pigs and 9,739,000 sheep in the country.
 There were also 945 arable and horticultural holdings, 1,753 dairy farms, 12,650 beef and sheep farms, 95 specialist pig units and 426 specialist poultry units.

+Agriculture in Wales was heavily subsidised by the European Union's Common Agricultural Policy, with farmers getting annual payments for the area they farm.
+Farm incomes have fallen over the years as a result of cheap food policies in the United Kingdom, the lowering of world commodity prices and the removal of production-based subsidies.
+Particularly hard hit have been the incomes of hill farms in Wales which averaged £15,000 in 2014, as against £23,000 for lowland livestock farms and £59,000 for dairy farms.